Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - ID: 501

 - Purpose: Hidden resource that is part of the cost of Polemarch.
 Incremented when the Polemarch dies, decremented when a Polemarch is trained.
-Increment this value to allow training of more Polemarches.
+Increment this value to allow training of more Polemarchs.

 - Default Values: